 Lay partners are asked to commit to attending regular meetings which are usually virtual and held during business hours.
 We particularly welcome lay partners from black, Asian or minority ethnic backgrounds or underrepresented groups and reimburse lay partners for their time.

 Lay partners have been involved in:

-- consulting on the proposed developments at St Mary's Hospital
+- Consulting on the proposed redevelopment of St Mary's Hospital

 Learn more about our patient and public involvement strategy, how we’re developing lay partnership, and meet our lay partners.

 Patient communications reference group

 The patient communications reference group provides feedback via email about letters to patients, web content and more patient communications.